jarviscanada/jarvis_data_eng_PayalGupta/README.md

 ## Highlighted Projects
-**HR Management System**: Developed an HR Management System in Java using JDBC, MySQL, Servlets, JavaScript.
+**HR Management System**: Developed an HR Management System in Java using JDBC, MySQL, Servlets, JavaScript, Eclipse and MVC design pattern.
 The application supported both user and HR login, the user had the access to their employment details as well as the privilege to edit their information and the HR had access to view all users with privileges to add, remove and edit a user.

 ## Professional Experiences

-**Software Developer, Jarvis (2020-present)**: Implemented various projects successfully using agile methodologies involving SQL, Bash, Java, Maven, Docker in Linux(CentOS and Ubuntu) and WSL.
-Participated in scrum ceremonies and collaborated with team members.
+**Software Developer, Jarvis (2020-present)**: Woked in an agile/Scrum team of 4 people where I was responsible for developing application using SQL, Bash, Java, Maven in Linux(CentOS and Ubuntu) and WSL and deployed them using Docker.
+I diligently performed my duties as team lead and conducted the daily standups and collaborated with the team members during various scrum ceremonies.

 **Quality Assurance Analyst, Canada Life (2018-2020)**: Worked on Agile and Waterfall projects as a QA Lead.
 Identified test scenarios, test data, test environment, and the scope of testing to be performed based on project requirements.
 Created automation scripts for regression testing using a selenium-based testing framework.
 Created SQL queries to collect test data from different sources like Salesforce and different databases.
 Performed functional, integration, regression, accessibility, ETL, API testing and coordinated with teams performing non-functional testing like performance and security testing.
 Provided support for weekly production deployments.